Cureality Proficiency Certifications and Awards X

 photo: prepared yogurt pre-ferment

 Cover lightly with plastic wrap or other means.
 Ferment by maintaining at 100°F for 36 hours.
-Prolonged fermentation—far longer than the 6 or so hours of commercial yogurts that explain why the bacterial counts are so low–in the presence of prebiotic fibers yields far higher bacterial counts in the tens to hundreds of billions per serving.
+Prolonged fermentation—far longer than the 6 or so hours of commercial yogurts—to achieve super-duper high bacterial counts.
+The addition of prebiotic fiber yields even higher bacterial counts.
+Our many flow cytometry counts of microbes in the yogurt have revealed that we achieve hundreds of billions of microbes per ½-cup (120 ml) serving.

 I used a basin-type sous vide device, but you can use a stick sous vide, yogurt maker with adjustable temperature control, or Instant Pot.
-(Just be careful with the Instant Pot or yogurt makers without adjustable temperature, as they are set to be compatible with conventional yogurt microorganisms and are often too hot and kill L. reuteri; if your device heats to 110°F or higher, it will likely kill L. reuteri and you should find an alternative means of heating.
+(Just be careful with the Instant Pot or yogurt makers without adjustable temperature, as they are set to be compatible with conventional yogurt microorganisms that are more heat-tolerant, using temperatures that can kill L. reuteri; if your device heats to 110°F or higher, it will likely kill L. reuteri and you should find an alternative means of heating.
 If in doubt, turn on your device and measure the temperature reached with a thermometer first before you ruin a batch.)
 Keep your materials out of the way of fans, heating/cooling vents, or other sources of air contamination.

 photo: yogurt in yogurt maker